earthai-tech/watex/README.md

 ## Methods Implemented

-Until now, the methods implemented are mainly adressed to a particular problem in water exploration field.
+The methods implemented are mainly adressed to a particular problem in water exploration field.
 These are:

 - **Learning**